MonirZaman/MonirZaman.github.io/_posts/2018-11-26-Relational-Machine-Learning.md

 ([Colab Notebook for the blog post](https://colab.research.google.com/drive/1ZdAud95PK8nKp8eHjQk9WI8ypGyZAFG5))
 ![Data in non-Euclidean space](/images/manifold.png)
-In real word data often live in non-euclidean space.
+In real world data often live in non-euclidean space.
 Examples include social networks, point clouds, etc. Such data contains topological information and are non-linear in nature.
 Typical machine learning models treat data point as independent to each other.
 In this post we will look at a model that exploits the inter-relationship of the data points and apply them to perform machine learning task such classification.
 First we look at some non-euclidean data

 1. Manifold:
 2D shapes that exists in a 3D space in a twisted form.
 Example includes point clouds.
 In [another example](https://jakevdp.github.io/PythonDataScienceHandbook/05.10-manifold-learning.html), consider a sheet of paper which is a 2D object which can be rolled and be embedded into a 3D space.
 Although the paper is still a 2D object, its embedding into high dimensional space is not linear.